 Even with the use of energy efficient lighting products, it is important to use automated lighting management to control the use of electricity.
 Automatic demand control based on daylight could be a daylight sensor or an astronomical timer.
-Automatic demand control based on presence or absence could be motion detectors, acoustic detection, key-card control or presence sensors.
+Automatic demand control based on presence could be motion detectors, acoustic detection, key-card control or presence sensors.

 For safety and security reasons, outdoor lighting in educational buildings may need to be on throughout the dark and gloomy part of the day.
 School premises are often used in the evening for various organised activities, which requires illuminated schoolyards and entrances.
 Nordic Ecolabelling wants to emphasise that the requirement for automatic lighting management is not in opposition to these needs.
 The same reasoning applies to areas around residential buildings where lighting is necessary for safety and security reasons, such as parking spaces, entrances, sign lighting or walkways.
-Exemptions are made for light that must ensure safe logistic work for warehouses in generation 4.6.
-Manual switches are allowed to ensure safe logistic work during work hours - if the light e.g. automatically turns off during unloading it can cause serious safety issues.